ropitz/dataarc-demo/docs/index.rst

 Welcome to DataArc Help Documentation!
 ======================================

 This guide provides information on how to use the dataARC Search Tool and also detailed instructions on how to add your own data to dataARC.
-For additional background information, please vist the dataARC project website.
+For additional background information, please vist the dataARC project website. <a href="https://github.com/ropitz/dataarc-demo" target="_blank">DataArc Ecosystem Explorer</a>

 .. |DEE| raw:: html